Binding a Quilt Using The Classic Rollover

 Fold that next side CORNER in a triangle.

-Fold the edge till it meets the edge of the top and batting edge.
-Just like above.
+Fold the edge until it meets the edge of the top and batting edge, just like above.
 Then fold it again so it overlaps the top 1/4 inch.

 Continue sewing along that edge to finish the binding and then —keeping your needle in the down position AND on top of the next side that you just folded nicely— turn the corner to the next side.